The 12 Best Employee Training Software Platforms for 2025

 Key Details & Considerations

-• Best For: Small to mid-sized businesses (SMBs) and enterprises that need a scalable LMS with the option to purchase extensive, pre-packaged IT training and compliance content for rapid deployment.
+• Best For: Small to mid-sized businesses (SMBs) and enterprises that need a scalable LMS with the option to purchase technical training and compliance content for fast deployment.

 • Pricing: Custom quote required.
-Pricing is determined through a sales-led process based on user count and chosen add-ons (e.g., specific compliance packs relevant to IT).
+Pricing is determined through a sales process based on your total user count and chosen add-ons, such as specific compliance packs for IT.
+(Verify current pricing on the vendor site).

-• Pros: Broad feature set suitable for a wide range of company sizes, clear add-on content bundles (e.g., Go1, regional IT compliance packs), and strong mobile access for on-the-go learning.
+• Pros: Offers a wide feature set suitable for different company sizes, provides clear add-on content bundles from partners like Go1, and ensures mobile access for engineers on the move.

-• Cons: Pricing is not publicly transparent.
-The cost can increase significantly with advanced features and premium content library add-ons, which IT budget holders should factor in.
+• Cons: Pricing is not transparent on the website.
+Total costs often increase as you add advanced features or premium content libraries, which IT budget holders must monitor.

-• Key Takeaway: For IT teams needing to quickly roll out compliance training or foundational tech skills, Litmos's pre-packaged content libraries offer a significant head start.
+• Key Takeaway: For IT teams needing to quickly roll out compliance training or foundational tech skills, the pre-packaged libraries in Litmos provide a head start over building internal curricula.

-• Reflection Prompt: Could readily available content libraries on topics like cybersecurity best practices or new framework compliance accelerate your IT team's adoption of new mandates?
+• Reflection Prompt: Could using ready-made content libraries on topics like cybersecurity or new framework compliance help your team meet new mandates faster?

 To learn more about their pricing model, visit the official Litmos pricing page.